emojicode/emojicode.github.io/src/guides/api.md

 ## C++ Types for Emojicode Types

-You can define C++ types that match Emojicode types you defined, to interact with them from Emojicode.
+You can define C++ types that match Emojicode types you defined, to interact with them from C++.

-In order to interact with objects you have to create a C++ copy of the class.
+In order to interact with class instances you have to create a C++ copy of the class.
 For example:

 ```
 🌍 🐇 🐱 🍇